Geezering/ahmm/md_docs3/Rococo_period.md

 - The focus was on enjoyment and fantasy, reflecting the tastes of those who commissioned the art
 # Contextual information
 ## Main location(s):
-Paris, France (origin), later spreading to Italy, Central Europe (especially Austria and Germany), and England
+- Paris, France (origin), later spreading to Italy, Central Europe (especially Austria and Germany), and England
 ## Relevant previous art movements:
-Baroque (Rococo was a lighter, more playful reaction to the grand and dramatic Baroque style)
+- Baroque (Rococo was a lighter, more playful reaction to the grand and dramatic Baroque style)
 ## Relevant culture and politics:
-The period was dominated by the French aristocracy under Louis XV
+- The period was dominated by the French aristocracy under Louis XV
 - Society was divided between the wealthy elite and the poor, leading to growing social tensions that would later erupt in the French Revolution
 - Rococo art reflected the pleasures and privileges of the upper class, often ignoring the struggles of ordinary people
 # Relevant writers and Composers:
 ## Writers: Voltaire, Denis Diderot (philosophers of the Enlightenment, though often critical of Rococo excess)
 ## Composers:
- François Couperin, Jean-Philippe Rameau, and later Wolfgang Amadeus Mozart (whose early works fit the elegant, light style of Rococo)
+- François Couperin, Jean-Philippe Rameau, and later Wolfgang Amadeus Mozart (whose early works fit the elegant, light style of Rococo)
 # Contemporary inventions and technology:
-Advances in porcelain production (notably at the Sèvres factory) Improved printing and engraving techniques
+- Advances in porcelain production (notably at the Sèvres factory)
+- Improved printing and engraving techniques
-New methods for making mirrors and gilded furniture
+- New methods for making mirrors and gilded furniture
 ## Typical fashions of the day for men and women:
 - **Men:** Knee-length breeches, silk stockings, embroidered waistcoats, powdered wigs, lace cuffs, and tricorn hats
 - **Women:**  Wide, panniered dresses in pastel colours, elaborate lace and ribbons, powdered hair styled high, and ornate accessories
-**$1:** Fashion was extravagant, decorative, and designed to show off wealth and status
+- **Both:** Fashion was extravagant, decorative, and designed to show off wealth and status
-- Artists and Period
+## Artists and Period
-**$1:**
-Circa 1730–1789 (Rococo’s peak years; some # Sources give slightly earlier or later dates)
+- Circa 1730–1789 (Rococo’s peak years; some # Sources give slightly earlier or later dates)
 - Key Artists:
 ### Jean-Antoine Watteau
 - Watteau was a pivotal French painter whose work marks the transition from Baroque to Rococo, celebrated for his invention of the “fête galante”—elegant scenes of aristocratic leisure in idyllic, dreamlike settings